 Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

-Relating to an election to approve a reduction or reallocation of funding or resources for certain municipal or county law enforcement agencies.
+Relating to an election to approve a reduction or reallocation of funding or resources for certain county law enforcement agencies.

 No significant fiscal implication to the State is anticipated.

-SB 23 would require a county or municipality to hold an election if their proposed budget reduces funding or employment for their primary law enforcement agency or reallocates funding from that agency to another.
+SB 23 would require a county with more than 1 million people to hold an election to secure voter approval if the county's proposed budget reduces the appropriation to their primary law enforcement agency (proportional to the overall budget), reduces the number of peace officer positions (proportional to the population), or reallocates funding to a different law enforcement agency.
 A significant budget reduction as a result of a natural disaster would be exempt from the requirement.
-The ballot proposition would have to include detailed information on each proposed reduction or change and the county or municipality would not be allowed to use public funding to campaign for a certain side of the election.
+The ballot proposition would have to include detailed information on each proposed change and the county would not be allowed to use public funding to campaign for a certain side of the election.

-SB 23 would permit a resident of a county or municipality who believes they have violated the requirement to file a complaint with the Governor's office.
-The Comptroller, upon referral of a valid complaint by the Governor’s office, would have to investigate whether a county or municipality has violated the election requirements.
-They would be permitted to institute a tax rate freeze on the county or municipality if they find that the county or municipality violated any requirements.
+SB 23 would permit a resident of a county who believes the county has violated this requirement to file a complaint with the Governor's office.
+The Comptroller, upon referral of a valid complaint by the Governor’s office, would have to investigate whether the county has violated the election requirements.
+If the Comptroller finds that the county implemented a reduction without voter approval, the county would be barred from increasing their ad valorem tax rate.